rea63-drexel/fbx_project/docs/visual_studio_setup.md

 - In the table put in `C:/Daz 3D/Applications/64-bit/DAZ 3D/DAZStudio4` under the `Value` column next to `DAZ_STUDIO_EXE_DIR`
 - Scoll all the way to the end and click `Show Advanced Settings`
 - Under `CMakeGenerator`, change the drop down value to `Visual Studio 16 2019 Win 64`
-- Hit `Ctrl+S` to save &rightarrow; this should also start the CMake build

 ![](images/CMakeGenerator.png)
+- Hit `Ctrl+S` to save &rightarrow; this should also start the CMake build.
+Check the `Ouput` window for status

 - Go to `C:\Daz 3D\Applications\Data\DAZ 3D\My DAZ 3D Library\DAZStudio4.5+ SDK\out\build\x64-Debug` in your `Folder Explorer` &rightarrow; you should see `DAZ Studio SDK.sln`
 - Open `DAZ Studio SDK.sln`